 CVS Pharmacy explicitly states on its website that state restrictions apply to Select’s CBD Muscle Rub cream.
 It is essential to bear this in mind before purchasing this product.

-Working in collaboration with chemists and naturopaths, Sagely Naturals began formulating broad-spectrum CBD-based products that were coupled with potent botanicals.
-All of Sagely Naturals’ products are derived from organically-grown, non-GMO hemp, and contain less than 0.0025% THC.
-Each product is then quadruple-tested by a third-party laboratory to ensure the highest standard of quality and purity has been achieved.
+Working in collaboration with chemists and naturopaths, Sagely Naturals began formulating broad-spectrum CBD-based products coupled with potent botanicals.
+All of Sagely Naturals’ products are derived from organically-grown, non-GMO hemp and contain less than 0.0025% THC.
+Each product is then quadruple-tested by a third-party laboratory to ensure the highest quality and purity standard.

-CVS also sells Sagely Naturals Calm & Centered Cream too.
+CVS also sells Sagely Naturals Calm & Centered Cream.
 According to Sagely Naturals, this topical cream is designed to facilitate a sense of wakeful calm.
-This topical cream also contains Sagely Naturals proprietary blend of plant-based ingredients and broad-spectrum CBD.
-Sagely Naturals Calm & Centred Cream also contains essential oils such as lavender, bergamot, and chamomile.
+The formula also contains Sagely Naturals proprietary blend of plant-based ingredients and broad-spectrum CBD.
+Plus, Sagely Naturals Calm & Centred Cream is packed with essential oils such as lavender, bergamot, and chamomile.
 It is available in a 4fl ounce bottle and contains 50mg CBD.
 Sagely Naturals Calm & Centered Cream 4fl ounce is priced at $35.99.

-Also available via select CVS stores and via the CVS website, is Sagely Naturals Relief & Recovery CBD Spray.
-It comes in a conveniently-sized 2-ounce bottle and is priced at $27.99.
-The 2 ounce bottle contains 50mg CBD and is infused with essential oils such as menthol, peppermint, rosemary, and eucalyptus.
+Also available via select CVS stores and the CVS website is Sagely Naturals Relief & Recovery CBD Spray.
+It comes in a conveniently sized 2-ounce bottle and is priced at $27.99.
+The 2-ounce bottle contains 50mg CBD and is infused with essential oils such as menthol, peppermint, rosemary, and eucalyptus.
 According to Sagely Naturals, their Relief & Recovery CBD Spray is a quick-drying pick-me-up for easy use on the go.

-Overall, the news that CVS is going to carry CBD products is yet another boon for an industry that appears to have great momentum.
-Having colossal corporations such as Walgreens and CVS throwing their weight behind CBD will inevitably help the industry move forward.
+Overall, CVS carrying CBD products is yet another boon for an industry that appears to have great momentum.
+Having colossal corporations such as Walgreens and CVS throwing their weight behind CBD has helped the industry move forward.